 Our advisors share their technology requirements, technology experiences, and technology perspectives on the future of sports innovation.

-CEO, Korey Stringer Institute; Professor, Dept of Kinesiology at University of Connecticut
+CEO, Korey Stringer Institute; Professor, Dept of Kinesiology at UCONN

 Managing Director, MIT Sports Technology Research Group